Google’s reach may extend across the world but, for some local searches, we need a trusted solution in our own neighborhood (and quickly)!

 After reviewing your leads, you can also mark a lead as booked to track your upcoming jobs.
 Use this feature to schedule your upcoming jobs, send confirmation emails, and gather customer reviews.
 Reporting on these booked deals will also help you determine your Local Service Ads’ overall ROI and profitability.

 From your business profile, you can adjust your Local Service Ads’ budget.
 You can manage how much you’d like to spend in your Local Services Ads by raising or lowering your average weekly budget.
-Like in AdWords, Google may spend slightly less or more than your assigned weekly budget in any given week, but it will never exceed your monthly maximum budget.
+Like in Google Ads, Google may spend slightly less or more than your assigned weekly budget in any given week, but it will never exceed your monthly maximum budget.

 Given that you’re charged per lead—rather than click—with Google Local Service Ads, increasing or decreasing your budget will directly impact the number of leads you generate.
 If you’re just starting off with Local Service Ads, it’s recommended that you budget for at least 20 leads per week to get the most out of your new ads.

-Keep in mind that your Local Service Ads budget is separate from your Google AdWords budget, so if you’re running both, you’ll want to ensure you’re prepared for the combined costs of your campaigns.
+Keep in mind that your Local Service Ads budget is separate from your AdWords budget, so if you’re running both, you’ll want to ensure you’re prepared for the combined costs of your campaigns.

 Even with these new Local Service Ads, there’s still a limited amount of space on the SERP!